Yoga & Consent: What You Need to Know Before Adjustments

 A lot of planning goes into teaching a yoga class outside.
-From location, to marketing, to what to bring – it’s important to plan ahead!
+From location, to weather, to marketing and what to bring - it’s important to plan ahead!

 Location